-About Center for Family Life/SCO Family of Services
+About Center for Family Life

 The Center for Family Life (CFL) is a neighborhood-based family and social services organization with deep roots in Sunset Park, a community in Brooklyn, N.Y.
 CFL’s Cooperative Development Program has been incubating immigrant-led worker cooperatives since 2006.
 For the past four years, CFL has been developing Brightly®, a franchise of worker-owned, women-run, community-led cooperatives that offer eco-friendly residential and commercial cleaning services.